gburgett/dallas-albania-connection/src/events/2018-03-27-team-meeting-2.md

 ---
 Time for Team Meeting 2!
 We're meeting in the Loft today.

-* The gospel and how to start conversations
+* Equipping: The gospel and how to start conversations
-* Memory verses (John 10:10, John 17:3)
+* Memory verses: John 10:10, John 17:3
-* Testimony sharing during team time
+* Team time: Testimony sharing